concordion/concordion-parallel-run-extension/README.md

  2. Add the extension to Concordion, for example by setting the system property `concordion.extensions` to `org.concordion.ext.ParallelRunExtension`.

- 3. Set the system property `concordion.run.threadCount` to the maximum number of threads you want to run concurrently.
+ 3. Optionally, set the system property `concordion.run.threadCount` to the maximum number of threads you want to run concurrently.
 If this property is not set, the specifications will be run sequentially.
 Suffixing this property value with `C` will multiply the value by the number of processors available to the JVM.
 For example, the value `2.5C` will set the thread count to 10 when run on a 4-core machine.

 Assuming you have a logging runtime specified, a message in the logging output shows the number of threads that are configured.
 For example: